przemyslaw-kruglej/craftsmanship-of-software/README.md

 <p class="backToToC"><a href="#listOfElements">&gt; back to the Elements' list</a></p>

-### <a name="element15DocumentYourWorkAndProvideHelpingInformationForTesters"></a>Element 15 – Document Your Work and Provide Helping Information for Testers
+### <a name="element15DocumentYourWorkAndProvideHelpfulInformationForTesters"></a>Element 15 – Document Your Work and Provide Helpful Information for Testers

 Software developers often consider a task to be done when they are happy with the code they have written and pushed to the main branch.
 Often the task is then assigned to be tested by one of the team's testers.
 If you have ever done any testing of functionalities introduced by other developers ([Element 6 – Acknowledge Testing as a Part of Your Job](#element6AcknowledgeTestingAsPartOfYourJob)), then you may know just how hard testing can be.
 Especially when you are supposed to test a task with either one line of cryptic description or with highly technical/business-related description, neither of which make it easy to actually know what and how should be tested.